Breadcrumb

 As part of Strasbourg's role as UNESCO World Book Capital 2024.

-In partnership with 49 Nord 6 Est - Frac Lorraine and Festival Musica.
+In partnership with Musée national d'art moderne - Centre Pompidou, 49 Nord 6 Est - Frac Lorraine, Festival Musica and the CEEAC